UMass-UCAs/umass-ucas.github.io/faq.md

 __Q: What are the job expectations for UCAs?__<br/>
-__A:__ UCAs are expected to work on average of 5 hours per week on course administration/development tasks as assigned by the instructor or TA, and attend orientation and periodic training sessions/check-ins.
+__A:__ UCAs are expected to work on course administration/development tasks as assigned by the instructor or TA, and attend orientation and periodic training sessions/check-ins.
 In addition, UCAs should regularly communicate with their assigned professor regarding course logistics, grading, and/or any duties assigned.

 <br/>